 As of yet, there are no cures for endometriosis and it continues to wreak havoc in many women's lives.
 Symptoms include extreme bloating, chronic abdominal pain, pain during sex & heavy bleeding to name just a few.
 Often misdiagnosed, it affects up to 1 in 10 women in the UK.

 We stumbled upon @theendomonologues in our first month of trading, and instantly struck up a great relationship.
-A one-woman band, Laura has amassed almost 15K instagram followers at the time of writing, sharing informative and relatable posts to the endo community as well as some light-hearted humour which brings some much needed positivity to our feed.
+A one-woman band, Patricia has amassed almost 15K instagram followers at the time of writing, sharing informative and relatable posts to the endo community as well as some light-hearted humour which brings some much needed positivity to our feed.

-Laura has reviewed nearly all of our products (very positively, we might add), & he thankfully agreed to answer a few questions for this blog on endometriosis & how CBD found its way into her life:
+Patricia has reviewed nearly all of our products (very positively, we might add), & he thankfully agreed to answer a few questions for this blog on endometriosis & how CBD found its way into her life:

 How did you get into blogging & how would you assess your impact on the endo community so far?